 Namely, the update brings support for DashClock, the popular clock/information widget that has gained immense support in its first few weeks of existence.
 Now DashClock can show you how many Pushover notifications are waiting for you.
 Read More

 Alright, follow me on this one.
 Pushover is an app for Android that allows web apps, scripts, and a ton of other fancy developer things to plug in to your notification shade on your phone or tablet.
-Ifttt (short for 'If This, Then That') is a web app that lets you script actions that will be performed when predetermined conditions like new emails, new dropbox files, new RSS feed posts, etc., are met.
-Read More
+Ifttt (short for 'If This, Then That') is a web app that lets you script actions that will be performed when predetermined conditions like new emails, new dropbox files, new RSS feed posts, etc., Read More